-Snakes, like other reptiles and amphibians, are cold-blooded and rely on ambient temperature for body warmth.
+Snakes, like other reptiles and amphibians, are coldblooded and rely on ambient temperature for body warmth.
 In the winter they hibernate, dropping their metabolic rate to conserve energy.
-Snakes will overwinter below the frost line in abandoned mammal dens, old tree roots, and in stump holes.
+Snakes will winter below the frost line in abandoned mammal dens, old tree roots, and in stump holes.
 They must find a den before temperatures drop, or else risk freezing.
 As development and human activity expand into former habitats, prime breeding and nesting areas disappear.

-Some local snake species: Northern Scarlet Snake, Eastern Garter Snake, Rough Green Snake, Northern Water Snake, Black Rat Snake, Northern Pine Snake.
-Here in the Maurice River watershed, all 18 species of snakes are NON-venomous.
+Local snake species include: Northern Scarlet Snake, Eastern Garter Snake, Rough Green Snake, Northern Water Snake, Black Rat Snake, Northern Pine Snake.
+In the Maurice River watershed, all 18 species of snakes are NON-venomous.